-From Eidfjord, it is an hour and a fifteen minute drive south to Tyssedal and the start of the Trolltunga hike.
+If you stayed in Eidfjord or Kinsarvik, it is an hour drive south to Tyssedal and the start of the Trolltunga hike.
 The views along the way were some of my favorites in Norway.

-The hike to Trolltunga takes 8 to 10 hours to complete, going 23 km total.
-After completion of the hike, drive back to Eidfjord.
+The hike to Trolltunga takes 8 to 10 hours to complete, going 28 km in total.
+After completion of the hike, drive back to your hotel.

 Norway in a Nutshell

 Once the tour is over it is time to drive to Balestrand.
-To get there, you get a chance to drive the Arlandsvegen Snow Road, a high mountain road with spectacular scenery.
-Don’t miss the Stegastein Viewpoint and a drive through the world’s longest tunnel, Laerdalstunnelen, at 24.5 km long.
+On the way, and only about 30 minutes from Flåm, is the Stegastein Viewpoint, a scenic lookout over Aurlandsfjord.
+From this viewpoint you can continue along the Aurlandsvegen Snow Road, a high mountain road with spectacular scenery.
+Or you can back track down the mountain and take the world’s longest tunnel, Lærdalstunnelen (24.5 km or 15.2 miles).